 Each manufacturing plant has its own unique wastewater.
 However, despite the industry, oily wastewater can be broken down into 4 categories.
 Thus, no matter how unique the water is, it is going to fall into at least one of these categories.
-Understanding what category of oily wastewater your plant produces will help lead to using the correct treatment equipment and chemicals.
+Understanding which category of oily wastewater your plant produces will help lead to using the correct treatment equipment and chemicals.

 The oil must be removed from the water for the water to meet discharge requirements.
-This is typically done using demulsifiers, which allows for the coalescence of the oil droplets, which allows for the removal of the oil droplets.
-In the case of emulsions, the oil contained in the water is typically waste oil, therefore the product quality and preserving the water is more important than the product quality of the oil.
+This is typically done using demulsifiers, which allow for the coalescence and removal of the oil droplets.
+In the case of emulsions, the oil contained in the water is typically waste oil; therefore, product quality and preserving the water is more important than the product quality of the oil.

 Inverse emulsions are the opposite of emulsions.
 This type of oily wastewater refers to droplets of water dispersed within oil droplets.
-In this case, the water is a by-product of producing the oil and thus must be removed from the oil.
+In this case, the water is a byproduct of producing the oil and thus must be removed from the oil.

 Total Dissolved Solids

-Eventually, the particles will settle to the bottom under the natural influence of gravity, but this is a time-consuming method of treatment - not ideal for a plant trying to maintain productivity standards.
+Eventually, the particles will settle to the bottom under the natural influence of gravity.
+However, this is a time-consuming method of treatment and isn't ideal for a plant trying to maintain productivity standards.